SirBr4him/interlogica/README.md

 When the app is running navigate to `http://localhost:4200` and upload the south africa phone numbers csv file and check the result.

+You can fine the csv file in `./tools/files/Pre-selezione.
+South_African_Mobile_Numbers.csv`

 ## Run tests

 - [npm]